Spectre113/Metalytics/content/docs/2025/Metalytics/week5.md

 - Train models for zinc and silver.
 - Proceed working with gold model.
 - Refine the database.
-- Update UI according to the feedback.
+- Start updating UI according to the feedback.

 ## Confirmation of the code's operability